bilgino/angularforddd/README.md

 }
 ```

-View model objects can also be elaborated with Angular resolver services!
+View model objects may also be elaborated with Angular resolver services!

 # State Management